freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/basic-data-structures/remove-items-using-splice.md

 // array now equals ['today', 'was', 'great']
 ```

-<code>splice()</code> not only modifies the array it's being called on, but it also returns a new array containing the value of the removed elements:
+`splice()` not only modifies the array it's being called on, but it also returns a new array containing the value of the removed elements:

 ```js
 let array = ['I', 'am', 'feeling', 'really', 'happy'];